 - How Intervals Help Maximize Your Treadmill Workouts

-Benefits of Treadmill Workouts
+Benefits of Treadmill Workout

 The CDC recommends individuals get at least 150 minutes of heart-pumping cardio each week.
-You can divide that number up however you like; do five 30-minute cardio sessions per week, three hour-long sessions per week, or do 10 or 20 minutes here are there throughout the day.
+You can divide that number up however you like; do five 30-minute cardio sessions per week, three-hour-long sessions per week, or do 10 or 20 minutes here and there throughout the day.